denoland/nodetodenochallenge/README.md

-# nodetodenochallenge
+# #NodeToDenoChallenge

-Take any Node project, run it with Deno, earn prizes.
+> Take any Node project, run it with Deno, earn prizes.